 Long Sleeve Blazer with Matching Joggers: Juun J | Shearling Fur Coat with Purple and Orange Trim: BALLY | Red Harness Leather Belt: POP PR | Black Strappy Sandal Heels: Botkier | Sterling Silver Thin Hoop Earrings: Aqua | Gold Chain Necklace: Model’s Own

-5. Is there a specific realm of acting that you’d wish to accomplish?
-Something you personally have wanted to try but maybe haven’t had the time to do so at the
+Is there a specific realm of acting that you’d wish to accomplish?
+Something you personally have wanted to try but maybe hasn’t had the time to do so at the moment?

 I’ve been acting for 26 years and I still get jitters on the first day on set.
 It’s so silly but it’s a new cast and crew and you’re just feeling everyone out and still figuring out your character.
-I do think with time, those jitters lessen.
+I do think with time, those jitters’ lesson.
 They are still there but they do lessen.

 That I’m such a nerd.
 I never went through a “clubbing” phase or anything like that.
-I’ve always preferred to be at home with my animals, reading, baking or knitting.
-I’ve been a grandma for forever.
+I’ve always preferred to be at home with my animals, reading, baking, or knitting.
+I’ve been a grandma forever.

 Nude Transparent Sequins Tank Top: Nude | Cream Colored Teddy Bear Maxi Bomber: Sfizio | Black Knit Glitter Trouser Style Shorts: Nude | Mega Chain Choker with Beatle Detail: Alexander MCQueen | White Patent Leather Tall Cowboy Boots: Jeffrey Campbell | Stone Ring with Black Onyx and Gold: ALDO